turion/rhine/CHEATSHEET.md

 ### Clocked signal functions (`ClSF`s)

-Stream functions in [`dunai`](http://hackage.haskell.org/package/dunai) are usually valid clocked signal functions.
+Automata in [`automaton`](http://hackage.haskell.org/package/automaton) are usually valid clocked signal functions.
-Here are some that are not in `dunai`.
+Here are some of the most used:

 | Name         | Type (abbreviated)                                   | Meaning                                           |
 |--------------|------------------------------------------------------|---------------------------------------------------|